pagekit/docs/tutorials/theme.md

 2. Open `composer.json` and replace `"name": "pagekit/theme-hello",` with `"name": "your-name/your-theme"`.
 ALso change `"title": "Hello"` to `"title": "Your theme"`.
 3. Open `index.php` and replace `'name' => 'theme-hello'` with `'name' => 'your-theme'`.

-Out of simplicity, the rest of the guide will still call it `theme-hello` in the examples.
+Out of simplicity, the rest of the tutorial will still call it `theme-hello` in the examples.

 ### CSS
 Hello theme doesn't contain any styles.
 The included `css/theme.css` file lists all CSS classes that are rendered by the Pagekit core extensions without additional styling.
 You can add your own CSS to these classes.